Campus Resources and Services

 Office of Student Success

-The Office of Student Success, Staley Library, Lower Level Rms 14A-14E, provides academic support services to Millikin University students free of charge.
-These services include, but are not limited to, academic skills workshops, Edge program, exploratory advising, internet academic support resources, peer tutoring, and accommodations for students with documented disabilities.
-Our offices are located in the lower level of Staley Library, Rooms 14A-14E.
+The Office of Student Success, 312 University Commons, provides academic support services to Millikin University students free of charge.
+These services include, but are not limited to, academic skills workshops, EDGE program, exploratory advising, internet academic support resources, peer tutoring, and accommodations for students with documented disabilities.
+Our offices are located in Suite 312 of the University Commons.
 Our central office can be reached by calling 217.424.6424 or on our website at https://web.millikin.edu/oss/Pages/default.aspx

 Peer Tutoring – discipline-specific, department recommended peer tutors are available to students for individual and group sessions free of charge.
 The current Peer Tutor Schedule is available to students and faculty on the Student Success webpage at https://web.millikin.edu/oss/Pages/default.aspx

 Internet Academic Support Resources – in addition to peer tutoring, Student Success maintains webpages with links to free, pedagogically sound academic resources that students can use to supplement or enhance their academic experience outside the classroom.
 These internet sites offer interactive tutorials and labs, reference sources, academic skill tips, and academic strategy exercises and are continually revised to include new links.
 These internet resources are located at https://web.millikin.edu/oss/studentresources/Pages/default.aspx